aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 Correspondingly, the `chapters` directory for an article contains the single markdown file listed in the `Book.txt` file.

-Notice that the preface or table of contents does not exist for an article as well.
+Notice that preface or table of contents does not exist for an article as well.

 ## Building html files